 Skip to main content

-- Manufacturing
+Manufacturing

 Manufacturing Analytics: The €50B Factory Blind Spot

-European manufacturers leave €50B+ on the table annually - not from lack of effort, but from lack of analytical visibility into what drives OEE, quality, and throughput.
+Industry estimates put the value left on the European factory floor at tens of billions of euros annually — not from lack of effort, but from lack of analytical visibility into what drives OEE, quality and throughput.

 Amit Kumar Singh - Technology Consulting Partner at MyData Insights